ClickCease 5 Marketing Hook Examples that Capture Customer’s Emotions

 McDonald’s: I’m lovin’ it.

-“I’m Lovin’ It” is an effective marketing hook used by McDonald’s to appeal to customers’ sense of enjoyment and persuade them to try their food.
 The slogan encourages the customer that they will enjoy the taste of McDonald’s food and feel happy and satisfied after eating it, effectively communicating the value of the product and motivating the customer to make a purchase.

 McDonald's marketing hook example with a red billboard with golden arches and a slogan saying 'I'm lovin' it.'